Skip to content

 Eliminating delivery exceptions requires a collaborative effort between businesses and their logistics partners.
 3PL providers have expertise in managing shipments and can help businesses identify areas for improvement in their supply chain operations.
 By working together with logistics partners, businesses can implement strategies to prevent delivery exceptions and improve overall delivery performance, leading to better customer experiences and increased revenue.

 If you have an IT department, they can work with your transportation carriers to get the data.
 Worst case, you can pull the data into software like MS Excel.
 If you have a 3rd party logistics (3PL) company, they should provide you with your shipping data or provide service performance dashboards.
-Additionally, these 3PLs and eCommerce fulfillment companies should already be proactive in reducing your delivery exceptions.
+Additionally, these 3PLs and ecommerce fulfillment companies should already be proactive in reducing your delivery exceptions.
 Lastly, there are independent shipping analytics companies that can help you.
 These companies can consolidate data from various carriers and provide you shipping performance dashboards for you to take action to minimize delivery exceptions.

 For more from SC Tech Insights, see articles on transportation.